 Down the Old Glory Trail

 It can get quite hot along the trail with south-facing slopes and no shade.
 There is a small creek that runs at the base of Old Glory in early summer, but it may be dry.
-We packed 3L of water per person and that was the right amount for this big hike.

-After 3km, you reach a junction with the Old Glory trail heading down from the ridge towards the trailhead.
+After 3km, you reach a junction with the Old Glory trail heading left, down from the ridge towards the trailhead.
 Sections of this trail are steep and covered in loose rocks, but most of the trail is a fast well-graded descent as it traces an old road.